5800 Cedar Avenue South, Minneapolis, MN 55417 (map); 612-823-5858; 5-8club.com

 The Juicy Lucy, for those unaware, is a cheeseburger with a twist.
 Decades ago, a Minnesotan, presumably suffering from cabin fever in the fifth month of winter, came up with the idea of putting cheese inside the burger rather than on top.
 The result is a burger with a gooey mess of molten cheese inside that can, if you're not careful, burn your face off when you take your first bite.

-For reasons that are unclear, the Juicy Lucy has not made many inroads into the burger scene outside of the Twin Cities (if you want to make it yourself, check out this Burger Lab post).
+For reasons that are unclear, the Juicy Lucy has not made many inroads into the burger scene outside of the Twin Cities.
 But in its native environment, Ms. Lucy inspires fierce partisan battles among fans of different purveyors, especially the two oldest and most-recognized, Matt's Bar and 5-8 Club, which are located a mere three miles apart on Cedar Avenue in South Minneapolis.
 You should hear the arguments; they go something like this:

 Matt's Fan: Matt's makes the best Juicy Lucy, dontcha know.